pintman/code-or-die-py-docker/README.md

 ## Sample session

 By default there a four teams named 'one', 'two', 'three' and 'four'.
+Get instructions by requesting the root.

+    $ curl localhost/

 The default API-Key for each team is the same as the team name and must be sent in the header field 'api-key' for each request.

     $ curl -H 'api-key: one' localhost/systems